viitasalo/OpeningLeadCheats/README.md

 ## Summary

 This project is about building an AI system to assess opening leads in bridge.
 The learning data set is mined from online bridge servers and should include hands from high level play.
 The model should be used to detect anomalies in opening lead selections.
-The anomalies could be fed to a double dummy solver to identify if the anomalies lead to better or worse outcomes.
-In case the average of the anomalies are better than break-even between better and worse outcomes, a further investigation is warranted.
-The purpose of the project is to create a fast tool to detect potential cheats.

 ## Background